shaniboh/ID_s10204389_Assg02-/README.md

 Design Process

 During the designing of the website, my motive of creating this website is to provide a platform for users who wants to watch videos and listen to music of their likings by simply searching up for the relevant keywords.
+Thus the main page of the website will display a list of videos of the search result "trending music".
 Besides the videos, I want to provide them some description of the videos and a link to the channels that published these videos to let users have a better understanding of the videos and be able to watch related videos in the channel of the video that the users are interested in.

 As a user who wants to search for videos, they are able to search for their desired videos.

 As a user who wants to know more details of videos that they have watched, they are able to find these videos in the link to the videos'channel.

 Wireframes